Regularized Deep Linear Discriminant Analysis: Experiments and Results Analysis

 It can be seen from Tab.~\ref{table:STL-10 experiment results} that the proposed regularization method shows fairly good performance, all the RDLDA networks performed better than the DLDA network, within which, RDLDA with $\alpha = 0.2$ achieved the highest accuracy, exceeding DLDA with around $1.5\%$.
 And all the DLDA and RDLDA networks outperformed the CCE network, which proves LDA based deep learning objective is effective and competitive.

-As a statistical model, LDA based DNN is more dependent on mini-batch size than CCE based DNN.
-Technically, the larger the mini-batch, the more accurate the estimation of $\boldsymbol{S_W}$ and $\boldsymbol{S_B}$, the higher the test accuracy.
-Based on a more powerful GPU(Tesla K40) with larger memory(12GB), ( \cite{dorfer2015deep} ) set the mini-batch size to 200, and in their paper DLDA achieved the accuracy of $81.16\%$.
-Although our experiments were run on a GPU(GTX1070) with less memory(8GB), which limited the mini-batch size to 150, RDLDA($\alpha=0.2$) still surpassed DLDA with mini-batch size of 200.
+As a statistical model, LDA based DNN is more dependent on batch size than CCE based DNN.
+Technically, the larger the batch size, the more accurate the estimation of $\boldsymbol{S_W}$ and $\boldsymbol{S_B}$, the higher the test accuracy.
+Based on a more powerful GPU(Tesla K40) with larger memory(12GB), ( \cite{dorfer2015deep} ) set the batch size to 200, and in their paper DLDA achieved the accuracy of $81.16\%$.
+Although our experiments were run on a GPU(GTX1070) with less memory(8GB), which limited the batch size to 150, RDLDA($\alpha=0.2$) still surpassed DLDA with batch size of 200.